Interlibrary Services, or ILS, is a service that borrows books and acquires copies of articles from journals that Meriam Library doesn't own.

 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-Always check the Library Catalog, and/or Articles & Databases to verify if we own the material before submitting requests.
+Always check the Library Catalog, and/or Articles & Databases to verify whether we own the material before submitting requests.

 Plan ahead!
 Identify the books and articles you need for your papers and projects as soon as possible so that you will have enough time to submit requests.